 Thinking of giving up?

-Do you have experience with smoking, are you currently on your journey to quitting, or successfully quit in the past, we would love for you to be part of our campaign.
+Do you have experience with smoking, are you currently on your journey to quitting, or successfully quit in the past, the Council would love for you to be part of the campaign.
 Your stories can inspire and support others on their path to a smoke-free life.

-Share your journey with us via our online questionnaire.
+Share your journey via the Council’s online questionnaire.
 Your story could motivate someone else to take the first step towards quitting.